Dima-Ponomarev/Odin-rock-paper-scissors/README.md

-This is a project is a part of the Odin Project curriculum
+This project is a part of the Odin Project curriculum